Additivity and Fiber Sequences for Combinatorial K-Theory: Adding weak equivalences

-\begin{notation}\bsnote{check spacing} We will refer to the m-morphisms (resp.\ e-morphisms) which are weak equivalences as m-equivalences (resp.\ e-equivalences), and denote them by $\wmrto$ (resp.\ $\werto$).
-When it is not relevant whether the weak equivalence is horizontal or vertical, we denote them by $\rwe$. \end{notation}
+\begin{notation} Given a relative $\fcgwa$ category $(\C,\W)$, we will refer to the m-morphisms (resp.\ e-morphisms) which are weak equivalences as m-equivalences (resp.\ e-equivalences), and denote them by $\mrto^\sim$ (resp.\ $\erto^\sim$).
+When it is not relevant whether the weak equivalence is horizontal or vertical, we denote them by $\to^\sim$. \end{notation}

-$\fcgwa$ categories can be equivalently defined in terms of the weak equivalences rather than their acyclic objects, but as we now show, the desired properties of weak equivalences are more easily expressed in terms of acyclic objects.
-This is reminiscent of the construction of Waldhausen structures on exact categories via cotorsion pairs of \cite{cotorsion}.
-Much of the theory we develop holds equally well in a more general setting in which weak equivalences are not determined by acyclic objects, but this complicates the proofs significantly and is not necessary for any of our examples.

-\begin{ex} In any $\fcgw$ category $\C$, acyclic objects can be chosen to be the initial objects.
+\begin{ex} In any $\fcgwa$ category $\C$, acyclic objects can be chosen to be the initial objects.
 By \cref{isosemptycoker}, they satisfy \cref{acyclic_2of3} and weak equivalences are precisely the isomorphisms.
-The $K$-theory of this $\fcgwa$ category as defined in \cref{section:Kth} is the same as that of the underlying CGW category of $\C$ defined in \cite{CZ} (for more details, see \cref{ktheorycgw}). \end{ex}
+The $K$-theory of this relative $\fcgwa$ category as defined in \cref{section:Kth} is the same as that of the underlying CGW category of $\C$ defined in \cite{CZ} (for more details, see \cref{ktheorycgw}). \end{ex}